Industrial Electrician Visa Sponsorship Jobs in Connecticut

 Which companies sponsor visas for industrial electricians in Connecticut?

 Connecticut's largest visa-sponsoring employers for industrial electricians include Pratt & Whitney (East Hartford), Electric Boat (Groton), Eversource Energy, and pharmaceutical manufacturers like Pfizer's Connecticut facilities.
-These companies operate complex industrial facilities requiring licensed electricians and have HR infrastructure experienced with H-2B and H-1B sponsorship for skilled trades.
+These companies operate complex industrial facilities requiring licensed electricians and have HR infrastructure experienced with H-2B visa and H-1B visa sponsorship for skilled trades.
 Sponsorship availability depends on each employer's current workforce needs and hiring cycle.

 Which visa types are most common for industrial electrician roles in Connecticut?